 I’d recommend getting the apps from the companies you have reservations with on your trip.
 All of the major airlines have their own apps that send you notifications about flight delays and gate information.
 The hotel chains have apps that allow you to select your room in advance (not always a good idea if you are looking for a better room) and the apps from Marriott and Hilton will allow you to use your phone as your room key at certain hotels.
 Car rental companies have apps you can download to keep track of your reservation.
 If you rent a car with Silvercar, downloading the app is necessary because you need to scan your car to unlock the doors and begin your rental.

 I have more that I use occasionally but these are the ones I look at on almost every trip.
-Are there any smartphone apps that you can’t live without when you travel?
-Let me know which ones.
+If you have an iPhone, remember to change this setting to make sure all your apps stay on your phone.